Aleksanterinkatu

 The street begins near the Presidential Palace and continues to meet with Mannerheimintie, the longest street in Helsinki.
-It runs past several famous buildings, such as Ritarihuone (the seat of Finnish nobility), the Helsinki Cathedral, the former Finnish main office of the Nordea bank, the main building of the University of Helsinki, and the Stockmann department store.
+It runs past several famous buildings, such as Ritarihuone (the seat of Finnish nobility), the Helsinki Cathedral, the former headquarters of Suomen Yhdyspankki (later Finnish main office of Nordea), the main building of the University of Helsinki, and the Stockmann department store.

 The street, colloquially known in Helsinki as "Aleksi" (Swedish: "Alexen"), was named for Emperor Alexander I of Russia in 1833.
 It was originally named Suurkatu (Storgatan), meaning "Grand Street", but was renamed after the Emperor's death in his honour.
 The streets crossing Aleksanterinkatu are named after the Emperor's mother, his brothers, and his sisters.